-17. Plaintiffs bring this suit to enjoin Executive Order 2's potentially calamitous consequences for students with disabilities.
-Executive Order 2 prevents school districts from implementing COVID-19 protocols as they deem appropriate in response to local conditions and as recommended by medical professionals, forcing parents of students with disabilities to make an impermissible choice whether to keep their children at home and forfeit their children's education or risk placing them in an environment that presents a serious risk to their health and safety.
+16. Plaintiffs bring this suit to enjoin Executive Order 2's and S.B.
+739's potentially calamitous consequences for students with disabilities.
+Executive Order 2 and S.B.
+739 prevent school districts from implementing COVID-19 protocols as they deem appropriate in response to local conditions and as recommended by medical professionals, forcing parents of students with disabilities to make an impermissible choice whether to keep their children at home and forfeit their children's education or risk placing them in an environment that presents a serious risk to their health and safety.
 The ADA and Section 504 do not permit government officials such as Defendants to force parents to make such a choice.